maidsafe/rfcs/text/0000-appendable-data/0000-appendable-data.md

 - Deletion of data is done by moving the particular data in `data` field to `deleted_data` by the owner followed by the `POST` of the entire `PubAppendableData`/`PrivAppendableData`.
 As with any owner related modifications via `POST`, the vaults shall in this case assert the version increment.

 ### `PubAppendableData` vs `PrivAppendableData`
 In the case of `PubAppendableData`, `AppendedData` can be added as is.
-This means that anyone can see how many of them are present and who added them.
+This means that anyone can see what has been added and who added them.
 However if the owner does not want to share this information, `PrivAppendableData` caters for the required privacy.
 It comes with an extra field called `encrypt_key` where the owner supplies the key with which everyone appending data should encrypt both `AppendedData` and the actual data.
 Since encryption would also imply that the owner has access to `box_::PublicKey` of the person encrypting and appending, `data` field in this case is a tuple containing encrypted `AppendedData` and sender's `box_::PublicKey`.
 This `box_::PublicKey` from the sender may be a part of a throw-away key-pair used just for this encryption or something more permanent - it is completely up to the sender.

 ## Implementation
 ### Extending Data and DataIdentifier